County Executive's Office

 In 1972, an amendment to the County Charter was implemented to organize the County on an agency basis for more effective administration of functions for which the County Executive is responsible to the Board of Supervisors.
 Approved by the electorate, the amendment established agency heads to groups of County departments.

-The County Executive is assisted by an executive team comprised of agency heads, including:
+The County Executive is assisted by a cabinet comprised of agency heads, including:

 Nav Gill, County Executive